 - a) Identify which type of caster wheel is installed on the unit.
-If there is a grease zerk on the caster wheel hub (Serial Nos.
-237,274 and lower), lubricate fittings with one to two pumps of NGLI grade #2 multi-purpose gun grease.
-If there is no grease zerk (Serial Nos.
-237,275 and higher), follow the instructions in steps b) through i). - b) Stop engine and remove key. - c) Disassemble the caster wheels, pry out seals, and inspect bearings for wear or damage and replace if necessary. - d) Pack the bearings with a NGLI grade #2 multi-purpose gun grease. - e) Insert (1) bearing, (1) new seal, and (1) bearing spacer.
+If there is a grease zerk on the caster wheel hub, lubricate fittings with one to two pumps of SAE No. 2 multi-purpose gun grease.
+If there is no grease zerk, follow the instructions in steps b) through i). - b) Stop engine and remove key. - c) Disassemble the caster wheels and inspect bearings for wear or damage and replace if necessary. - d) Pack the bearings with a SAE #2 multi-purpose gun grease. - e) Insert (1) bearing, (1) new seal, and (1) bearing spacer .